 The CWE data type allows communication CWE Statuses that indicate whether the value is known or not, not applicable, or not available (HL7 Table 0353-CWE Status Codes).
 The full set of allowable values and its use is described in Chapter 2A, Section 2.A.13 under Data Missing.
 This will be allowed for all uses of CWE_CRE, except in SPM-4.

-Example: |625-4^Bacteria identified:Prid:Pt:Stool:Nom:Culture^LN^BAC^Bacteria Culture^99Lab^2.26^May 2006|

 CWE_CR – Coded with Exceptions – Code Required

 Note: This guide pre-adopts the structure of the CWE data type from HL7 Version 2.7.
 1